-is NOT attached to the table or to the wall.
+- Exhibit is NOT attached to the table.

 At the CSEF, tables provided will not exceed a height of 36 inches (91 cm).
 Maximum project sizes include all project materials, supports, and demonstrations for the public and judges.

-A student's research notebook may include his/her notes, research paper, background research , etc., but the first section MUST include the following in this order:
+A student's research notebook may include his/her notes, research paper, background research , etc., but the first section MUST include the following forms in no particular order:

 - Please note: completed Consent Forms should NOT be kept in the research notebook - these should be locked up with the Adult Sponsor at the place of research.